cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ---

-What remain is to update `app.go`, where you place your checkers keeper at the right locations:
+What remain is to update `app/app.go`, where you place your checkers keeper at the right locations:

 ```diff-go [app/app.go]
     import(